Kitchen and Other Stories

 • Peel and finely chop the ginger.

-• Drain all of the water from the lentils and transfer into a heavy bottom pot.
-Add 800 ml water and bring to a boil.
-Remove the scum/foamy bits from the top.
-Reduce the heat to simmer.
+• Drain all of the water from the lentils and transfer them to a heavy-bottom pot.
+Add 800 mL of water and bring to a boil.
+Remove the scum and foam from the top.
+Reduce the heat to a simmer.

 • Add the turmeric, ginger and salt.
 Cover and cook for 20 minutes or until the lentils are soft and mushy.